Craigieburn - West

 The level of residential development activity in Craigieburn - West was found to be higher than 90% of real estate markets across the country

-New dwellings are developed at an average expected construction cost of $337,000, reflecting more affordable housing options compared to regional norms.
-There have been $5.1 million in commercial approvals this financial year, indicating the area's primarily residential nature.
-When compared to Greater Melbourne, Craigieburn - West records 13.0% less building activity per person while it ranks among the 75th percentile of areas assessed nationally, reflecting strong developer confidence in the area.
-New building activity consists of 92.0% detached dwellings and 8.0% attached dwellings, maintaining the area's traditional suburban character focused on family homes.
+The average construction value of new dwellings was $170,000, reflecting more affordable housing options compared to regional norms.
+In FY26, there have been $5.1 million in commercial approvals, highlighting the area's primarily residential nature.
+Compared to Greater Melbourne, Craigieburn - West records 13.0% less building activity per person but ranks among the 75th percentile nationally, indicating strong developer confidence.
+New building activity comprises 92.0% detached dwellings and 8.0% attached dwellings, maintaining the area's suburban character focused on family homes.

-With around 189 people per dwelling approval, Craigieburn - West exhibits characteristics of a growth area.
-By 2041, it is expected to grow by approximately 11,764 residents.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+With around 189 people per dwelling approval, Craigieburn - West exhibits growth area characteristics.
+By 2041, the area is projected to grow by 11,715 residents.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development